X

 Modify config.yaml, received in Download Assets, as follows:

-1. Replace <cdp-workload-user> with your CDP workload user name
+1. Replace <cdp-workload-user> with your workload user name

 2. Replace <CDE-virtual-cluster-endpoint> with JOBS API URL provided in Cluster Details